Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: Introduction

-The matching parameters for different settings of the SMP method, as well as those obtained by comparing the SMP method with the Wilson flow results, will be calculated.
-By analyzing these matching parameters, the proper flow time for calculating the TCDC will be determined.
+The optimal matching parameters for comparing the results of the SMP method under different parameters, as well as the optimal matching parameters for comparing the results of the SMP method with those of the Wilson flow at different flow times, will be calculated.
+By analyzing these matching parameters, the matching Wilson flow time for calculating the TCDC will be determined.
 Further exploration of the SMP method in the calculation of the topological charge of the fermionic definition will be presented.
 The relationship between the TCDC and topological susceptibility with the matching parameters will be discussed.
-Additionally, an attempt will be made to extract the pseudoscalar glueball mass from the TCDC at the proper flow time.
+Additionally, an attempt will be made to extract the pseudoscalar glueball mass from the TCDC at the matching Wilson flow time.
+This matching Wilson flow time is defined as the Wilson flow time that yields the best agreement between the topological charge density defined through gluonic and fermionic definitions.
+It is not intended to serve as a universally applicable or continuum-preferred choice, but rather as a practical benchmark to quantify the optimal matching of the Wilson flow when computing the gluonic definition of the topological charge density.
+We expect this benchmark to ensure computational requirements are met while conserving computational resources, particularly in large-scale calculations of topological charge density gluonic definition by using Wilson flow.
+This proof-of-concept study aims to assess the feasibility of this approach in lattice QCD and its potential applications in future large-scale statistical studies.